Tekalig/Rossmann-Sales-Insights-and-Forecasting/README.md

 # Rossmann Sales Insights and Forecasting

 This project analyzes historical sales data from Rossmann Pharmaceuticals to generate insights and forecast future sales trends.
-The project includes data cleaning, exploratory data analysis (EDA), and data visualization to understand key metrics and relationships.
+The project includes data cleaning, exploratory data analysis (EDA), and...

 ---